 FSANA Youth envoy

-Afton Kinkade has her head in the cloudsThirteen-year-old student pilot Afton Kinkade has been recruited as FSANA’s first Youth Envoy.
+Afton Kinkade has her head in the cloudsWhen she was a student pilot at the age of 13, Afton Kinkade was recruited as FSANA’s first Youth Envoy, a title she still holds today.
 Her role in representing FSANA is to inspire today’s youth to get involved in the aviation field.

 You could say the Tampa Bay resident was bitten early on by the aviation bug — she has been fascinated by airplanes from the age of two.
 By the time Afton was six, her parents realized that this was not just a phase and enrolled her for flight simulator training.
 By age eight, she started co-piloting anything they would let her fly.
 Currently, Afton attends a NASA-sponsored middle school with a major in Aerospace and Aviation.
 Her story caught the attention of the press and she continues to be featured regularly in numerous aviation magazines.
 She is an active member of Women in Aviation Tampa Bay Chapter.